LASIK Laser Eye Surgery

 Before the treatment

 Before we begin, we will need to measure your eye to determine exactly what you need to correct your vision.

-We will place numbing eye drops in your eye before we start.
+On the day of the surgery, we will place numbing eye drops in your eye before we start.

 During the treatment

 LASIK eye surgery is a flap-based treatment in which we create a flap that allows a laser to change the shape of your cornea.